 We now present a case study that considers a real world scenario in the domain of healthcare.
 We document several XAI challenges that arise when using RAG-enabled LLMs in this setting, and analyze how our rule-based explanations help to rectify them.
 Our case study follows a technical user who is debugging a medical research system used by healthcare professionals (e.g., doctors, nurses) for the purposes of real-time research.
 One component of this system is a chatbot that enables end users to pose domain questions and obtain answers that are grounded in medical documents.
 This chatbot component is implemented using a retrieval-augmented LLM connected to a medical database.

 The user is investigating a concerning trend that several doctors have identified: when posed with questions related to Long COVID, the chatbot often returns a misinformed answer that downplays the efficacy of pulmonary rehabilitation, despite clinical consensus of its benefits.
+The user suspects that one or more documents being retrieved and provided to the LLM contain medical misinformation, and that the LLM is ultimately grounding its responses in this misinformation.
 To dig deeper, the technical user wishes to understand how the LLM's answer changes when seeded with different documents provided via RAG.
-Specifically, they wonder whether certain ``bad'' documents lead the LLM to produce this misinformed answer, and therefore seek rules that link specific documents to this line of misinformation.
+Specifically, they wonder whether certain document combinations lead the LLM to produce responses inconsistent with the authoritative clinical evidence, and therefore seek rules that link specific documents to this inconsistency.